divyadharsha19/GPS_tollbased_systemsimulation_python/README.md

 5. **Understand the console output**:

    Console logs provide real-time updates on car status, toll crossings, and payment details.

+## Implementation Challenges
+**Accuracy**:
+  - Simulating realistic vehicle movements and accurately detecting toll zone crossings can be complex.

+**Performance**:
+  - Handling a large number of simulated vehicles and toll transactions may require optimization for performance.

+**Complexity**:
+  - Integrating different aspects of the simulation (movement, payment, reporting) requires careful design to ensure the system's components work together seamlessly.

 ## Contributors